metal-stack/docs/docs/src/development/proposals/MEP9/README.md

 `metal-networker` also have to know if VPN was configured.
 In that case we need to disable public access to SSH and allow all(?) traffic from WireGuard interface.

 ### firewall-controller
-`firewall-controller` have to monitor changes in `Firewall` resource and keep `metalctl` version up-to-date.
+`firewall-controller` have to monitor changes in `Firewall` resource and keep `tailscale` version up-to-date.

 ### bmc-reverse-proxy